SD card: SDSC cards above 1 GB

 SD version 1.00 assumed 512 bytes per block.
-This permitted SDSC cards up to 4,096 × 512 × 512 B = 1 GB.
+This permitted SDSC cards up to 1 GB.

-Version 1.01 let an SDSC card use a 4-bit field to indicate 1,024 or 2,048 bytes per block instead.
-Doing so enabled cards with 2 GB and 4 GB capacity, such as the Transcend 4 GB SD card, the Memorette 4 GB SD card and the Hoco 4 GB microSD card.
+Version 1.01 let an SDSC card use a 4-bit field to indicate 1,024±or bytes per block instead.
+Doing so enabled cards with 2 GB capacity.

 Storage capacity calculations

 The format of the Card-Specific Data (CSD) register changed between version 1 (SDSC) and version 2.0 (which defines SDHC and SDXC).

 Version 1

-In version 1 of the SD specification, capacities up to 2 GB are calculated by combining fields of the CSD as follows:
+In version 1 of the SD specification, capacities up to 2 GB are calculated by combining fields of the CSD.